Onelinerhub/onelinerhub/python-pillow/how-to-rotate-image.md

-# How to rotate image
+# How to rotate image 90 degrees

 ```python
 from PIL import Image, ImageEnhance